-Dr. Dronca’s research interests are in the field of tumor immunology, malignant melanoma, and genitourinary malignancies.
-Her goal is to understand the interaction between the immune system and cancer, study the dynamics and mechanisms of systemic immune regulation patients with advanced malignancies, and develop innovative approaches to cancer therapy utilizing chemotherapy and immunotherapy agents administered in an individualized fashion.
+Dr. Dronca’s research interests are in the field of tumor immunology, with a particular interest in malignant melanoma and genitourinary malignancies.
+Her goal is to understand the interaction of immune and endocrine systems in modulating the anti-tumor immune response, study the dynamics and mechanisms of systemic immune regulation in cancer, and develop innovative approaches to cancer therapy utilizing chemotherapy and immunotherapy agents administered in an individualized fashion.

 Recent Contributions to PracticeUpdate:

 - ASCO 2022: Abstract Recommendations From Dr. Roxana Dronca for Melanoma

 - 2021 Top Story in Oncology: Overall Survival Benefit With Tebentafusp in Metastatic Uveal Melanoma